 Artists Who Work with Recycled CDs and DVDs

 Sean Avery builds elaborate animal sculptures by cutting up CDs and DVDs.
 (In the podcast episode I said he was British but he is Australian!
 How embarrassing!
 Sorry Sean!

 The only craft I made from CDs so far has been a dress.
 I was participating in a contest with friends called GISH or the Greatest International Scavenger Hunt which involves doing a whole bunch of stunts and photographing them.
 The challenge I was doing involved making a dress from e-waste and then taking my photo as if I was a mannequin in a shop window.
 So I punch a bunch of holes in some old CDs and then tied them together with twist ties.
-I made a neckpiece from some coaxial cable.
-I went to my local Ann Taylor store which was the only one nearby that had mannequins in a shop window and asked the people working there if I could take my photo wearing this dress in the shop window.
+I made a neckpiece from coaxial cable.
+I went to an Ann Taylor store which was the only one nearby that had mannequins in a shop window and asked the people working there if I could take my photo wearing this dress in the shop window.
 It was a quiet day and they got a real kick out of it.

 - Script for this podcast episode about creative reuse of CDs, DVDs, jewel cases and spindle cases (not a transcript but gives the main ideas)

 - The Trashmagination podcast theme music is Kitchen from the Marian Circle Drum Brigade.